yannahlb/SolidityModule/README.md

 # Project: Create a Token
-Final assessment for Getting Started with Solidity.
-A basic implementation of a token system that allows minting and burning of tokens.
-It demonstrates the process of minting and burning tokens, as well as how to maintain a balance of tokens for different addresses.
+This solidity program is a basic implementation of a token system that demonstrates the process of minting and burning of tokens, as well as how to maintain a balance of tokens for different addresses.
+The purpose of this program is to act as a simple introduction for managing token supply on the Ethereum blockchain.

 ## Description